Chuck Knoblauch: Minnesota Twins

 Knoblauch was drafted by the Minnesota Twins in the first round of the 1989 MLB draft.
 Knoblauch won the American League Rookie of the Year award and a World Series ring as a member of the 1991 Minnesota Twins.
 In Game 7 of the World Series, Knoblauch attempted to deceive Lonnie Smith by appearing to start a double play on a Terry Pendleton double (causing Smith to get only to third base when he might have scored for the Atlanta Braves).
 Smith claimed he lost track of the ball and Knoblauch's decoy was not a factor.

 During the 1994–96 seasons, Knoblauch batted .312, .333, and .341, respectively, won the AL Gold Glove Award at second base in 1997, and stole over 40 bases in three consecutive seasons.

-After the 1997 season, Knoblauch was traded to the Yankees in exchange for four players (including two future All-Stars, Eric Milton and Cristian Guzmán) and US$3 million.
+The Twins traded Knoblauch to the New York Yankees for Eric Milton, Cristian Guzmán, Brian Buchanan, Danny Mota, and $3 million on February 6, 1998.
 Once a popular player in Minnesota, his request to be traded from the Twins resulted in being booed on successive trips to the Metrodome.
 This included throwing hot dogs, bottles, and golf balls at Knoblauch during a visit to the Metrodome in 2001.